cadnano/cadnano2.5/README.md

 and script your designs without a GUI.
 See our [scripting](http://cadnano.readthedocs.io/en/master/scripting.html) docs.

 ## License

-The code BSD-3.
+cadnano model code is BSD-3.
+cadnano GUI code that uses PyQt5 is GPLv3
-The full license can be found in LICENSE
+The bothh full licenses can be found in the `LICENSE` file